 Go!
 Go!
 Nihon’s specialty is helping students find the perfect language school for their situation, plan, and preferences.
-We know exactly how hard it can be, so don’t hesitate to get in touch if you want some help.
+You can read the following articles to get a better understanding of how language school works and what you need to apply:

 Language exchange opportunities

-Learning Japanese through books or a language school is wonderful — great, even — but the Japanese you learn is usually very formal, very proper, and as is often the case with languages, that’s not really the way people speak in day-to-day or informal situations.
-It can be frustrating to spend hours learning Japanese through a certain context, only to realize that outside, people use a completely different way to communicate.
+Learning Japanese through books or a language school is wonderful.
+But the Japanese you learn is usually very formal and as is often the case with languages, not really the way people speak in day-to-day or informal situations.
+It can be frustrating to spend hours learning Japanese through a certain context, only to realise that outside, people use a completely different way to communicate.